 The first place to start is with Playgrounds and the Swift REPL, where you can learn by playing with Swift’s features in an environment that won’t mess up any in-flight apps, and without the need to create any full testing iOS or OS X project.

-Be sure to take advantage of Apple's great Swift resources, which include two books: one on getting started and one on integrating Swift with existing Objective-C apps.
+Be sure to take advantage of Apple’s great Swift resources, which include these books about Swift that are available in the Apple Books app:

 What does Swift mean for enterprises and developers?